jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 There are many topics that weren't covered in this tutorial.
 I'll leave you to explore those on your own.
 Here are a few:

- * The Alfresco Maven SDK supports dynamic class reloading when used in conjunction with a tool called JRebel (TBD LINK).
+ * The Alfresco Maven SDK supports dynamic class reloading when used in conjunction with a tool called [http://zeroturnaround.com/software/jrebel/](JRebel).
 See Gab's Alfresco Summit 2013 presentation linked to in the More Information section.
- * TBD the artifacts repository
- * TBD
+ * This tutorial covered the AMP archetype.
+But the Alfresco Maven SDK includes another archetype called All-in-One.
+That archetype gives you a complete Alfresco installation including SOLR.
+ * The Alfresco Maven SDK supports both Community Edition and Enterprise Edition.
+If you need help accessing the Enterprise Edition artifacts, contact Alfresco Support.

 Where to Find More Information
 ------------------------------
+ - The [http://docs.alfresco.com/community/topic/com.alfresco.community.doc/concepts/dev-extensions-maven-sdk.html](official documentation) on the Alfresco Maven SDK is on [http://docs.alfresco.com](docs.alfresco.com).
+ - More detailed documentation on the Alfresco Maven SDK can be found at [https://artifacts.alfresco.com/nexus/content/groups/public/alfresco-lifecycle-aggregator/latest/archetypes/alfresco-amp-archetype/index.html](artifacts.alfresco.com).
- - Gab's Alfresco Summit presentation (TBD LINK)
+ - Gab's Alfresco Summit presentation on [http://summit.alfresco.com/boston/sessions/enabling-test-driven-rapid-dev-continuous-delivery-alfresco-apps](Test-Driven, Rapid Development, and Continuous Delivery of Alfresco Solutions)
- - Mao's Maven starter book (TBD LINK) http://www.amazon.com/Instant-Apache-Starter-Maurizio-Turatti/dp/1782167609
+ - [http://www.amazon.com/Instant-Apache-Starter-Maurizio-Turatti/dp/1782167609](Instant Apache Maven Starter) by Maurizio Turatti and Maurizio Pillitu
- - Gethin's getting started with Alfresco development presentation (TBD LINK)
+ - Gethin James' [http://summit.alfresco.com/barcelona/sessions/getting-started-alfresco-development](Getting Started with Alfresco Development] presentation from Alfresco Summit
- - ECM Architect tutorials on custom content models, actions, behaviors, workflows, and web scripts (TBD LINK)
+ - The [http://ecmarchitect.com/alfresco-deveoper-series](Alfresco Developer Series) on [http://ecmarchitect.com](ECM Architect) has free tutorials on custom content models, actions, behaviors, workflows, and web scripts.